The Writing Mentor Program

 We work with both undergraduate and graduate students across all disciplines.
 We also welcome all ESL students.
 Whether you are a first year student or a senior writing an honors thesis we invite you to apply.
 All services are free.

 We require that all Mentees agree to remain in close contact with their Mentors throughout the semester and commit to meeting in person at least once per week.
-If you have any questions about these requirements or the program in general, please direct them to Ford Fellow Emma Mohney at firstname.lastname@example.org.
+If you have any questions about these requirements or the program in general, please direct them to Ford Fellow Dache Rogers at email@example.com.

-Applications for the Fall 2013 semester will be available in September.
+Applications for the Fall 2018 semester are closed.
+Applications for the Spring 2019 semester will be available in January.

 The Thesis Mentor Program

-Applications for thesis mentors for the Spring 2014 semester will be available in November 2013.
-You may apply for a standard mentor and specify in your application that you would like to focus on your thesis.
+Applications for thesis mentors for the Spring 2019 semester will be available in November 2018.
 If you are seeking additional assistance, we encourage you to schedule regular appointments at the Writing Workshop.
-Please email us with any questions at email@example.com.
+Please email us with any questions at firstname.lastname@example.org.

 The Writing Workshop runs a thesis mentoring program in which you will be paired with a trained thesis mentor who will meet with you weekly.
 Your mentor can offer you writing advice, work with you on time management, and help you plan or revise your thesis chapters.

 “I was so grateful to have a thesis mentor to help give me some perspective on my thesis, tell me when my ideas needed more clarity, and provide necessary proofreading.
 The free editing alone is reason enough not to miss out on this opportunity.
 You will never get the chance to have this service as an academic outside of Wesleyan — take advantage of it while you can!”